With the holidays just around the corner, we will soon be rejoicing with our loved ones and marking the beginning of the New Year ahead.

-In addition to the Yelka event, the RCWS provides scholarships for orphans, sponsors medical treatment for children with facial deformities, and assists orphanages and families that take care of abandoned children.
+In addition to the Yelka event, the RCWS currently provides scholarships for 57 orphans, sponsors medical treatment for children with facial deformities, and assists orphanages.
 For all of these efforts, we rely on your compassion and kindness.

 We thank all of you who have supported us for your generosity and wish you and your family a wonderful Christmas and a joyous New Year!